return42/sphkerneldoc/linux_src_doc/include/linux/jbd2_h.rst

 .. c:type:: struct jbd2_inode

-    present in a transaction so that we can sync them during commit.
+    The jbd_inode type is the structure linking inodes in ordered mode present in a transaction so that we can sync them during commit.

 .. _`jbd2_inode.definition`: